icon-bg

 Total Network Inventory

-And here is another tool that completes this list.
-TNI is an extremely affordable and effective software for inventory and monitoring of computers and servers, demonstrating the perfect balance between convenience and extensive functionality.
-One of the main components of the professional version of TNI are sensors that perform checks every time you scan devices on the network.
-Sensors allow you to monitor such parameters as processor load or overheating, free space on hard drives, S.M.A.R.T. disk status, fan speed and other parameters.
+Another tool in this list is TNI.
+TNI is extremely affordable and effective software for IT asset inventory and monitoring, offering a strong balance between ease of use and functionality.
+A key component of the professional version of TNI is its sensor system, which performs checks during network scans or via a deployed resident agent on the target system.
+Sensors allow you to monitor parameters such as CPU load, temperature, free space on hard drives, S.M.A.R.T. disk status, fan speed, and other system metrics.

-As for the reports, they contain all the information related to each check carried out by the selected sensor.
-Prices start from $135 for inventory and monitoring of 25 devices.
+As for the reports, they contain detailed information about each check performed by the selected sensor.
+Prices start at $150 for up to 25 devices.

 Pros Cons